 While these ancient influences are profoundly interwoven with the country we see today, the story of the modern Israel is inextricably linked to the rise of fascism and anti-Semitism in Europe.

 In the late-19th Century and first half of the 20th, huge waves of Jews fled to Palestine.
-Many fled the pogroms of Imperial Russia and later the same state’s communist atrocities.
+Many escaped the pogroms of Imperial Russia and later the same state’s communist atrocities.
 Estimates of Jews killed under various Russian regimes run into the millions, but the defining catalyst for an independent Jewish state was, of course, the inhuman, industrialised state-sponsored murder of the Nazi regime.
 The Holocaust.

 All the while further waves of Jews fleeing Eastern-European oppression increased the number of returning diaspora by 250,00.
-The situation overall was poorly managed by the British, who used the repressive tactics of colonial subjugation.
+The situation overall was poorly managed by the British, who used repressive tactics typical of colonial subjugation.
 With limited resources due to the costs of the war, and facing the cancelling of loans by a critical U.S. Congress, the British were increasingly finding the situation unmanageable.
 In 1947, the newly-formed U.N. was asked to find a solution.
 Although the U.N. made a recommendation for partition of Palestine along Arab/Jewish lines, no action to implement these plans was taken.

 Despite this, or perhaps due to this, tensions in the area skyrocketed, both Arabs and Jews rapidly mobilising armed forces and soon there was a state of war between the two factions.
 In 1948 the formation of the State of Israel was announced by the Jewish People’s Council, the state being rapidly recognised by the world’s major powers.
 However, bordering Arab states did not acknowledge Israel, or the plans to partition Palestine, and so the first of many regional wars ensued.